huynguyenbao/huynguyenbao.github.io/_posts/2022-09-24-variational-methods-segmentation_p1.md

   - Computer Vision
 ---

 Convolution neural networks usually appear in segmentation problems because of their high adaptation to many datasets and high performance.
-However, in return, they require ground truth data to learn and perform specific tasks, without ground truth their results are really poor.
-Today, I will introduce to you “old” segmentation methods but they can be applied to several certain problems in absence of datasets.
+However, in return, they require ground truth data to learn and perform specific tasks, and without ground truth, their results are really poor.
+Today, I will introduce to you “old” segmentation methods, but they can be applied to several certain problems in the absence of datasets.
 This is called **Snakes: Active Contours Models**.

 ## Formulation